UMAprotocol/protocol/README.md

 1. Install the [Ganache UI](https://truffleframework.com/ganache).
 You can also use [ganache-cli](https://github.com/trufflesuite/ganache-cli) if you prefer to use the command line.
-2. Run ganache on localhost port `9545` (use the above links for instructions on how to do this).
+2. Run Ganache on localhost port `9545` (use the above links for instructions on how to do this).
-3. To deploy to ganache, run:
+3. To deploy to Ganache, run:
 ```
 $(npm bin)/truffle migrate --reset --network test
 ```